Sunday, December 8, 2019

 The x-clamp hardware can still be used but require a bit of extra effort.

-HARD WAY - Use the Original X-Clamp Hardware
+CHOICE 1 - EASY - Use Original Xbox One X-Clamp Hardware

-1. Drill the Xbox 360 x-clamp stud screw holes into the heatsink base.
+1. Drill the XB1 x-clamp stud screw holes into the heatsink base.

 2. Tap 5mm thread into the stud hole on the heatsink base.